ambrosiano/development/README.md

-# nlpx - a repository for learning natural language processing.
+# nlpx - A Repository for Learning Natural Language Processing